 Homily for fifth Sunday of Lent B15 Mar 2018, by Sermons in

 Today, Jesus prepares our minds for the coming events of Good Friday.
-He calls on each and every one of us to face the cross with faith.
+He calls on every one of us to face the cross with faith.
 His death is not the end of the story but the beginning of the fullness of life in God.
 “Truly, truly, I say to you, unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit.”
-Truth cannot be buried for too long, it will sprout and bear fruits.
-Jesus is truth, he is goodness itself and so cannot be buried forever.
+Truth cannot be buried for too long; it will sprout and bear fruits.
+Jesus is truth; he is goodness itself and so cannot be buried forever.
 Whatever good thing the devil has taken from your hand and buried will sprout and bear fruits because the Lord said so.
 The security of our Souls is in the hands of God, especially for those who believe and trust in his Son Jesus Christ.
 We can do nothing about our salvation but only learn to follow where he leads.
 “He who loves his life loses it, and he who hates his life in this world will keep it for eternal life.
 If anyone serves me, he must follow me; and where I am, there shall my servant be also…”

 As we celebrate the Fifth Sunday of Lent and gradually approach the peak of the season, let us renew our faith in God and allow ourselves to be drawn to him.